Perigueux tourism & sightseeing

 The cathedral was classified as a Unesco World Heritage Site in 1998 as an important stage on the St James of Compostella Pilgrimage.

-Upon entering the medieval town you will see the Mataguerre Tower.
+Upon entering the medieval town next to the cathedral you will see the Mataguerre Tower.
 The ramparts initially included 28 towers and 12 gates but the Mataguerre Tower is the last of these.

-Throughout the medieval centre there are various examples of houses that were owned by wealthy merchants.
+Throughout the medieval centre of Perigueux there are various examples of houses that were owned by wealthy merchants.
 Rue Limogeanne is one of the best streets and has several half-timbered houses.

 At no 12 is the Hotel Meredieu, a lovely 15th century town house.
 Note: Hotel means wealthy residence rather than hotel in the modern sense.

-Roman Perigueux is smaller than the medieval centre but is fascinating.
+Roman Perigueux, to the west of the current town centre, is smaller than the medieval centre but is fascinating.
 The Vesunna Temple was built in the second century AD and the remains of the ‘cella’, the sacred part, can still be seen.
 Only the priest could enter the cella in order to worship the Celtic goddess ‘Tutela Vesunna’.
 The tower is 27metres high and 27 metres in diameter.

 The Gallo Roman Vesunna Museum, designed by the internationally acclaimed architect Jean Nouvel, is a modern glass building built over the remains of a roman villa.
 There are two main collections in the museum: ‘town and public life’ and ‘domestic and private life’.
 This museum is well worth a visit.